cwchentw/tscalc/README.md

 - `3 * 2`
 - `(5 - 2) / (3 + 1)`
 - `(8 % 5)**(4 - 1)`

+## Intro

+This interperter doesn't use JavaScript ``eval`` function; instead, we wrote it from scratch, i.e. lexer, parser, interpreter.
+This toy interperter is an interpreter exercise; we may or may not add features later.

 ## Install